frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-understanding.md

 The Holy Spirit then illumines our mind with a most powerful light, so that we see things in a greater way, which before we possibly only saw dimly.

 One writer says it often happens that "we know some mystery for quite a while; we have heard something and thought about it; but all of a sudden, we see it in a new light.
-It\'s as though we had not understood it all at all until then" (Alexis Riaud, *The Action of the Holy Spirit in Souls*).
+It is as though we had not understood it all at all until then" (Alexis Riaud, *The Action of the Holy Spirit in Souls*).

 Under the influence of the Holy Spirit a Christian has a greater certainty in believing.
 Through this gift, everything is much clearer.

 Lord, give us a greater understanding.
-Under this light, supernatural truths can give us indescribable joy, a joy which is a foretaste of heaven.
+Under His light, supernatural truths can give us indescribable joy, a joy which is a foretaste of heaven.

 Deep in his soul and heart, a Christian can have this profound joy, because we see the truth and the beauty and the richness of the truths of our faith.

-Thanks to this gift, St. Thomas Aquinas says, "God is glimpsed here below" (Thomas Aquinas, *Summa Theologiae*, Question 69).
+Thanks to this gift, St. Thomas Aquinas says, "God is glimpsed here below" (Thomas Aquinas, *Summa Theologiae*, I-II, Question 69).
 This happens to those who are pure and docile to the inspirations of the Holy Spirit.

 "Blessed are the clean of heart, for they shall see God" (Matt.
 5:8).
 We see things clearer, but at the same time, all the mysteries of faith are covered in a cloak of mystery or a certain obscurity.